Digital clutter is a huge problem for bloggers.

 As a blogger you need access to ample storage for your digital assets.

-Right now I use Google Apps and have organized all of my business related files here.
+Right now I use Google Workspace and have organized all of my business related files here.
+But I have also started using Dropbox for storing images.

 Bloggers use photos.
 Lots of photos.